 Your car insurance premiums will increase after a DUI or DWI.
 Law enforcement and insurance companies consider a DUI a major driving infraction and a massive risk factor when it comes to your insurance premium.

-In most cases, your rates will go up at least 60% but in some states, the increase will be dramatically more.
-When we ran the numbers, the increases for a first DUI ranged from 44% in Alaska all the way up to 307% in North Carolina.
+In most cases, your rates will go up at least 60%, but in some states, the increase will be dramatically more.
+When we ran the numbers, the increases for a first DUI ranged from 44% in Alaska to 307% in North Carolina.
 A second DUI will push your rates up 425% in California.

 Once your rates increase, it will be a while before they go back down.
 A DUI will stay on your driving record for five years to forever in some states.
 Insurance companies will often look back 10 years on your driving record so it could be a decade before your rates return to normal.

-After a DUI, shopping your coverage will be paramount in finding an affordable premium.
-Get quotes from at least five insurers and always make sure you are comparing apples to apples when it comes to coverage levels and deductibles.
+After a DUI, shopping your coverage will be paramount to finding an affordable premium.
+Get quotes from at least five insurers and always make sure you compare apples to apples regarding coverage levels and deductibles.

 Which states have different DUI and DWI laws?

-A DUI can be called a DWI, OUI or even OWI depending on where you live.
+A DUI can be called a DWI, OUI or even OWI, depending on where you live.
 In some states, a DUI is used for alcohol-related offenses while DWI may be used for illegal drugs or prescription drugs.
-Regardless of the term used in your state, driving while impaired is a major offense that will increase your insurance rates.
+Regardless of the term used in your state, driving while impaired is a significant offense that will increase your insurance rates.

-Here is a quick breakdown of what a DUI is called in the various states.
+Here is a quick breakdown of a DUI in the various states.

 What happens when you get a DUI or DWI?